“Would you please stand for the singing of our National Anthem,” crackled Vice Principal Jenkins’ voice.

 He pretended he didn’t already know.
 “Down Sixth to Main?”
 She nodded.
 “Great – the next bus should be here soon.”

 Easton stared at his shoes.
 A few of his pals in class had already bragged about kissing girls.
 A few had even gotten closer than that.
-And while he found himself not a bad-looking guy, Easton hadn’t much “luck with the ladies” as his Dad referred to it.
+And while he found himself not a bad-looking guy with his blonde hair, and blue eyes, semi-jock frame, Easton hadn’t much “luck with the ladies” as his Dad referred to it.
 He kicked a pebble and looked over at her.
 “What are you doing after school?”

 She looked the other way.
 “Oh, nothing, I don’t think,” she said, adding, “I’m sure our landlady will have something for us to do …”